Collection Development Manual

 Databases

-The Library licenses access to selected databases of aggregated online resources such as full-text journals, indexing and abstracting services, images, standards, and company and industry information.
+The Library licences access to selected databases of aggregated online resources such as full-text journals, indexing and abstracting services, full text books, images, and company and industry information.
 Usage is monitored on a regular basis.
-When usage shows a downward trend, Liaison Librarians, in conjunction with academics, review such resources for cancellation.
+When usage shows a downward trend, Liaison Librarians, in conjunction with academics, review such resources for potential cancellation or additional promotion.

 Multimedia

-The Library collects and provides access to a wide range of multimedia for learning, teaching, and research purposes, where finances and licensing permit.
+The Library collects and provides access to a wide range of physical and electronic multimedia for learning, teaching, and research purposes, where finances and licensing permit.

-The Library gives preference to the use of commercial service providers such as EduTV, TV News, and ClickView for access to television programs and video-format content.
+The Library gives preference to the use of commercial service providers such as EduTV, TV News, and ClickView for access to video-format broadcast or free to air content.

 Online Resources - Licensed